 The goal of this webpage is to be a resource during your rotation in the MGH and BWH Emergency Departments, both on shift and off.
 This page is accessible both on the computer and on your phone at the same URL.
 Please use the tabs on the left (on PC/Mac) or below (on mobile) to navigate.

 A sink or swim component of your first several shifts (and the rest of residency) hinges on your communication skills—effective communication (especially closing the loop) is critical in any emergency department.
-As you learn to navigate the different hospitals in this residency, don’t forget to keep your attendings, senior residents, and nurses up to date on the status and plans for your patients.
+Don’t forget to keep your attendings, senior residents, and nurses up to date on the status and plans for your patients.
 Additionally, patients and patients’ families should be kept as up to date as possible, especially if treatment will be initiated, admissions will be made, consultants will be involved, or clinical statuses have changed.

 Order of Operations: